gravitational/teleport/docs/quickstart.md

 you apply static or dynamic labels to your nodes.
 As the cluster grows and nodes assume different roles, labels will help to find the right node quickly.

 Let's see labels in action.
-Stop `teleport` on "luna" and restart it with the following command:
+Stop `teleport` on the new node and restart it with the following command:

 ```bash
 teleport start --roles=node --auth-server=10.0.10.1 --nodename=db --labels "location=virginia,arch=[1h:/bin/uname -m]"